Tuning Hammers

 As the 19th century progressed, pianos became larger, heavier, with greater string tension, and some of the tools grew in size as well.

 Tuning pins of the 19th century square piano were situated in the back of the case, which means the tuner is required to bend over most of the width of the instrument in order to reach the tuning pins.
 Long extensions of the tuning hammer helped make this less challenging.
-This is another universal tuning hammer, which can be used either as a “T” hammer or as a long (16″) tuning lever.
+Shown below is another universal tuning hammer, which can be used either as a “T” hammer or as a long (16″) tuning lever.

 DSC01521